 One of the biggest pros of using a brokerage service is that they will promote your business to their network — increasing the chances of you finding a high-quality buyer.

 At the same time, you can implement a lot of the same marketing strategies yourself, without the expense of their "little black book".
-Using digital marketing tactics and strategies like Google Adwords and targeted landing pages will greatly increase the number of cost-effective inbound enquiries.
+Using digital marketing tactics and strategies like Google Adwords and targeted landing pages will greatly increase the number of cost-effective inbound inquiries.

 You should definitely embrace a multichannel approach and explore different marketing platforms and tactics — you will be surprised at the positive results that this DIY approach can yield.
 Social media shoutouts are always good thing to do, but don’t expect loads of high-quality leads from a scattergun approach.
 Listing your business for sale on websites and in Facebook groups can also help drive traffic and interest — just make sure you write a killer sales ad.